-Performing proficiently during two activities will be essential to securing a spot in the winner’s circle at the upcoming Boot Camp.
-One of these activities is the Capitol Hill reception on Wednesday, June 13.
-The other is the formal presentation on Thursday, June 14.
-The overall effectiveness that finalist teams demonstrate through the combination of these two proceedings will determine the ultimate winner of this year’s Challenge.
-In other words, a team must perform well at both activities in order to win.
+Performing proficiently during three activities will be essential to securing a spot in the winner’s circle at the upcoming Boot Camp.
+One of these activities is the White House reception on Wednesday, June 13.
+The other two take place on Thursday, June 14, during the presentation of displays and later, the formal presentation.
+The overall effectiveness that finalist teams demonstrate through the combination of these three proceedings will determine the ultimate winner of this year’s Challenge.
+In other words, a team must perform well at all activities in order to win.

-A distinguished panel of judges will adjudicate both events using criteria that assess the finalist teams’ abilities in skillfully representing their innovations during the Hill reception, and in convincingly conveying the merits, value, and potential of their ideas during Thursday’s formal presentations.
-These two events will be scored separately.
-The two scores will then be weighted—55% for the Capitol Hill event and 45% for the formal presentations—and combined to produce a total score.
+A distinguished panel of judges will adjudicate all three events using criteria that assess the finalist teams’ abilities in skillfully representing their innovations during the Wednesday White House reception and the Thursday presentation of the displays, and in convincingly conveying the merits, value, and potential of their ideas during Thursday’s formal presentations.
+These three events will be scored separately.
+The scores will then be weighted—55% for the White House event and displays; 45% for the formal presentations—and combined to produce a total score.